Chapstick on Driver Face: Is It Legal?

 This concept is not entirely new, as some golfers have been known to apply other substances, such as Vaseline or sunscreen, to their driver faces for similar reasons.

-However, applying chapstick on a driver’s face has its own unique benefits.
+However, applying chapstick on a driver’s face has its unique benefits.

-Additionally, it is much more convenient than carrying around a separate substance just for the purpose of reducing spin.
+Additionally, it is much more convenient than carrying around a separate substance to reduce spin.

 However, there is no scientific evidence to support these claims.
-And it’s unclear whether the wax in chapstick is really effective in reducing spin.
+And it’s unclear if the wax in chapstick is effective in reducing spin or not.

 Furthermore, there are potential disadvantages to using chapstick on your driver.